 And here’s the before and after side by side, just for a bit more emphasis…what a transformation!

 Do you have any tips for organizing multi-purpose storage spaces like this?
+Or other ideas for laundry closet organization?
+I’m always looking for more tips and ideas!

 Get your copy of my FREE meal planning binder!